Synthetixio/SIPs/sips/sip-91.md

 * `cachedSNXIssuedDebtForCurrencies` will report realtime values from `currentSNXIssuedDebtForCurrencies`.
 * All mutative functions in the interface such as `cacheSNXIssuedDebt` will become no-ops.

+While the `Issuer` is being modified, functions to add and remove multiple Synths at once will also be added, which will speed up redeployments of the `Issuer` (among other operations) by batching Synth migrations rather than performing them one by one.

 ### Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->